 The Virginia International Gateway (VIG) – for which we served as engineer-of-record and construction manager – was the first and remains one of the only functional automated container terminals in the Western Hemisphere.
 Its first phase of development, operational now, processes more than one million 20- foot- equivalent -units (TEU) annually.

-Jacobs is again serving as designer and the construction manager for the expansion, which includes adding 13 new container stacks to the container stack yard, lengthening the berth, 26 new automated stacking cranes (ASC’s), four new ship-to-shore container cranes, converting the existing rail yard to a cantilevered rail mounted gantry crane (CRMG) operation and doubling the throughput capacity of the rail operation and adding new truck lanes at the in-gate – all aimed at driving the economy while building Virginia's reputation as an international business destination.
+Jacobs again served as designer and the construction manager for the expansion, which included adding 13 new container stacks to the container stack yard, lengthening the berth, 26 new automated stacking cranes (ASC’s), four new ship-to-shore container cranes, converting the existing rail yard to a cantilevered rail mounted gantry crane (CRMG) operation and doubling the throughput capacity of the rail operation and adding new truck lanes at the in-gate – all aimed at driving the economy while building Virginia's reputation as an international business destination.

 Reaching new heights